May 31, 2019

 This vineyard was originally planted in the year 1997.
 The Atlas Peak region, Napa Valley’s highest appellation, is home to their Haystack Vineyard, an extremely rocky site, where struggling vines create small, intensely concentrated berry clusters

 This vineyard was originally planted in the year 1999.
-A confluence of morning fog, abundant afternoon sunshine and breezes from nearby San Pablo Bay allows the grapes at Vera’s Vineyard to ripen gradually and evenly, resulting in deeply concentrated flavors.
+A confluence of morning fog, abundant afternoon sunshine and breezes from nearby San Pablo Bay allows the grapes at Vera’s Vineyard to ripen gradually and evenly, resulting in deeply concentrated flavours.

 In the 1980s, the historic Spanish winemaking family Codorníu Raventós began to acquire and develop vineyard land in the Carneros region of Napa Valley.
 It was opened in 1991 as Codorníu Napa, a sparkling wine house, the winery ultimately transitioned to producing still wines as successive vintages revealed the quality and potential of the family’s vineyard holdings.
 The winery was renamed Artesa – Catalan for “handcrafted” – in 1997 and has since become a leading producer of artisan wines from the varietals for which Carneros and Napa Valley are best known: Chardonnay, Pinot Noir and Cabernet Sauvignon.

-The property was originally deeded in 1877 to Cyrus Alexander; namesake of the Alexander Valley, who first established the land as one of the finest vineyard sites in Sonoma County.
+The Silver Oak property was originally deeded in 1877 to Cyrus Alexander; namesake of the Alexander Valley, who first established the land as one of the finest vineyard sites in Sonoma County.
 Today, the vineyard is planted to 75 acres of Cabernet Sauvignon and will form the future backbone for their Alexander Valley Cabernet Sauvignon.

 For the first few years, Falcor had to limit its production to an exceptional Chardonnay that served as its calling card to the wine industry.
 Then, the 1999 Napa Valley Chardonnay became one of the nation’s top scoring Chardonnays, scoring 93 Points in the Wine Spectator.
 Falcor was officially on the map by 2004 and was producing eight different varietals.
 Focusing on high quality, small lot productions, they currently produce around 15 diverse, internationally award-winning varietals.

-An unparalleled passion and curiosity combine with a pioneering spirit that stretches over five generations of the Hess family since 1844, and on into the next generation of family leadership appointed by Founder Donald Hess.
+An unparalleled passion and curiosity combined with a pioneering spirit that stretches over five generations of the Hess family since 1844, and on into the next generation of family leadership appointed by Founder Donald Hess.
 Each of the family’s wineries – in California, Argentina, and South Africa – produce outstanding, highly acclaimed wines that stand alongside the very best.
 Today, Hess Family Wine Estates is recognized as one of the premier family-owned and family-led companies in the world of wine.

 Black Stallion Estate Winery showcases the best of Napa Valley’s diverse winegrowing appellations.
 They carefully select grapes from a multitude of vineyards, individual vineyard blocks and often rows within a block.
 By combining the strengths of each lot, vineyard and appellation, their Winemaker crafts world-class wines, brimming with bold, rich flavours and gracious mouth filling textures.
 Each wine reflects Napa Valley sophistication, finesse and harmony.